LASER EYE SURGERY IN COPENHAGEN -

 What happens on the day of surgery?

-On the day of the surgery, you will arrive at our quiet surroundings at Kejsergade 2 in the middle of Copenhagen.
-We recommend taking the day off on the day of surgery so that you can take it easy before and after the surgery.
+On the day of surgery, you will arrive at our tranquil surroundings at Kejsergade 2 in the center of Copenhagen.
+We recommend taking the day of surgery off so you can take it easy before and after the operation.
 It’s perfectly normal to be excited or perhaps nervous.

-DYou’ll start with anesthetic eye drops, after which the ophthalmologist will bring you to the operating room.
-The laser treatment itself takes around 20 minutes per eye.
+DYou start by receiving numbing eye drops, after which the eye doctor will call you into the operating room.
+The actual laser treatment takes about 20 minutes per eye. eye.

 You will then be allowed to wait in our waiting room before you go home to make sure you are comfortable after the surgery.